algorithmica-org/algorithmica/content/english/hpc/cpu-cache/bandwidth.md

 On the one hand, if the array is small enough to fit into the cache, and we actually access it some short time after, this has a negative effect because we have to read entirely it from the RAM (or, in this case, we have to *write* it into the RAM instead of using a locally cached version).
 And on the other, this prevents read-backs and lets us use the memory bus more efficiently.

 In fact, the performance increase in the case of the RAM is even more than 2x and faster than the read-only benchmark.
-The best explanation I have is that it is because:
+This happens because:

 - the memory controller doesn't have to switch the bus between read and write modes this way;
 - the instruction sequence becomes simpler, allowing for more pending memory instructions;
-- and, perhaps most importantly, the cache system can simply "fire and forget" non-temporal write requests, while for reads it needs to remember what to do with the data once it arrives — similar to connection handles in networking software.
+- and, most importantly, the memory controller can simply "fire and forget" non-temporal write requests — while for reads, it needs to remember what to do with the data once it arrives (similar to connection handles in networking software).

--- The reason that pure non-cached writes are around 50% faster than the reads is because a write cycle to a DRAM is around 50% shorter than a read cycle.
-For reads the address has to be broadcast to the RAM chips, then wait a number of cycles until the bus "turns around" in order for the retrieved data to be broadcast back to the memory controller.
-For writes, the memory controller just broadcasts the address, then the data with a (small? none?) number of "dead cycles" in between.
+Theoretically, both requests should use the same bandwidth: a read request sends an address and gets data, and a non-temporal write request sends an address *with* data and gets nothing.
+Not accounting for the direction, we transmit the same data, but the read cycle will be longer because it needs to wait for the data to be fetched.
+Since [there is a practical limit](../mlp) on how many concurrent requests the memory system can handle, this difference in read/write cycle latency also results in the difference in their bandwidth.

 Also, for these reasons, a single CPU core usually [can't fully saturate the memory bandwidth](../sharing).